Pavlo (Pasha) Antonenko

 Professor, Director, Neuroscience Applications for Learning (NeurAL) Lab

 - Institute for Advanced Learning Technologies

-Adult Education, Bilingual / Bicultural Education, Cognition, Collaboration and Teaming, Creativity, Data Collection and Analysis, ESOL, Educational / Instructional Design, Gender Issues, Higher Education, Integrated Classrooms, International Education, Language and Literacy Development, Middle School / Jr. High, Mixed Methods, Motivation, Online and Distance Education, Postsecondary Education, Professional Development, Research / Program Evaluation, Science Education, Statistics / Applied Stats, Technology Trends and Issues, Theoretical Perspectives
+Adult Education, Bilingual / Bicultural Education, Cognition, Collaboration and Teaming, Creativity, Data Collection and Analysis, ESOL, Educational / Instructional Design, Gender Issues, Higher Education, Integrated Classrooms, International Education, Language and Literacy Development, Middle School / Jr. High, Mixed Methods, Motivation, Online and Distance Education, Postsecondary Education, Professional Development, Research / Program Evaluation, Science Education, Stealth Assessment, Theoretical Perspectives, Therapeutic Relationship

 - PhD - Curriculum and Instructional Technology / Human-Computer Interaction, Iowa State University, 2007, Dissertation: The Effect of Leads on Cognitive Load and Learning in Conceptually Rich Hypertext, Advisors: Dr. Ann Thompson (Instructional Technology) and Dr. Dale Niederhauser (Human-Computer Interaction)

 - MS - Linguistics, Nizhyn Gogol State University, 1999, Thesis: Rhetorical Aspects of News Text Structure in British Broadsheet Newspapers, Advisor: Dr. Serhiy Potapenko

 - BS – Teaching of English and German Language and Literature, Nizhyn Gogol State University, 1998

 - Associate Professor of Educational Technology, 2014-Present, University of Florida